mongodb/specifications/source/crud/bulk-write.md

 Drivers MUST add an `_id` field at the beginning of the insert document if one is not already present.

+When a user executes a bulk write with an unacknowledged write concern, drivers SHOULD check the size of the insert document to verify that it does not exceed `maxBsonObjectSize`.
+For acknowledged bulk writes, drivers MAY rely on the server to return an error if the document exceeds `maxBsonObjectSize`.
+The value for `maxBsonObjectSize` can be retrieved from the selected server's `hello` response.

 #### Update